 Virtually all patients note a dramatic relief in the pain and discomfort immediately following the surgery as well as a more youthful shape and form.

-Dr. Williams and Dr. Judge uses both short scar vertical reduction mammoplasty and the more traditional wise pattern reduction mammomplasty (anchor scar) depending on each individual patient's needs.
+Dr. Williams and Dr. Yee both use short scar vertical reduction mammoplasty and the more traditional wise pattern reduction mammomplasty (anchor scar) depending on each individual patient's needs.
 Liposuction can also be used to shape the breast or the sides of the torso to sculpt your shape.

-During your free consultation, you will develop a plan with Dr. Williams or Dr. Judge to discuss a specific plan to achieve your goals.
+During your free consultation, you will develop a plan with Dr. Williams or Dr. Yee to discuss a specific plan to achieve your goals.

 What to Expect